barisgul/SeleniumTestNG/README.md

 # MavenSeleniumTestNG
-This project created with Maven from Scratch and project designed wit Page Object Pattern For testing framework TestNG used.
+This project created with Maven from Scratch and project designed wit Page Object Pattern.

+For testing framework TestNG used.

 # Project Structure